spencer-luo/common_util/README.md

 common_util is a general - purpose utility library for C++.
 It is lightweight and easy to operate.

-common_util is implemented using modern C++ syntax (C++11 and above), with "cutl" as the namespace.
+common_util is implemented using modern C++ syntax (C++11), with "cutl" as the namespace.
 The naming convention of all its interfaces is consistent with that of the STL, and it can be used as an extensions of C++ STL.
 You can use common_util just like using the STL, For example:

 **Usage demo:**